Training Trajectories of Language Models Across Scales: Experimental Settings

 \paragraph{Validation perplexity.} Throughout this paper, we use \textit{Validation Perplexity (Valid PPL)} to refer to the autoregressive language modeling perplexity measured on the entire validation set.
 We use the original OPT validation set, a held-out subset of the training corpus that covers a wide range of domains, such as books, news, and subtitles.
 We plot the trajectory of validation perplexity in \autoref{fig:val_perp}, which follows a similar power-law pattern observed in previous scaling work \citep{kaplan2020scaling,hoffmann2022training}.

-\paragraph{Methodology.} We aim to understand how models of different sizes behave throughout training as a function of computing (FLOPs)\footnote{We estimate FLOPs following \citet{chowdhery2022palm}.} and validation perplexity.
+\paragraph{Methodology.} We aim to understand how models of different sizes behave throughout training as a function of computing (FLOPs)\footnote{We estimate the number of FLOPs of language models following \citet{chowdhery2022palm}.} and validation perplexity.
 Throughout the paper, we use different measurements to characterize model behavior and plot them against these two metrics.